LeanerCloud/AutoSpotting/README.md

     Key: spot-enabled
     Value: true

-This can be configured with the AWS console from [this view](https://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-1#AutoScalingGroups:view=details), but in this case the region may differ, because the stack connects to all your regions when trying to take action.
+This can be configured with the AWS console from [this view](https://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-1#AutoScalingGroups:view=details), (the region may differ).

+As mentioned before, your environments may be in any AWS region.

 If you use the AWS command-line tools, the same can be achieved using this
 command:

     aws --region us-east-1 autoscaling create-or-update-tags --tags ResourceId=my-auto-scaling-group,ResourceType=auto-scaling-group,Key=spot-enabled,Value=true,PropagateAtLaunch=false

-This needs to be done for every single group where you want it enabled, otherwise the group is ignored.
+This needs to be done for every single AutoScaling group where you want it enabled, otherwise the group is ignored.
 If you have lots of groups you may want to script it in some way.

 ### Updates and Downgrades ###